Laimonas Chatkevičius

 Laimonas Chatkevičius (born January 7, 1993) is a former professional Lithuanian basketball player who last played for Neptūnas Klaipėda of the Lithuanian Basketball League.
 He plays at the center position.

 Professional career

 After graduating from the South Carolina Gamecocks, Chatkevičius signed a one-year deal with MKS Dąbrowa Górnicza.

 On 2017-18 season he signed with AZS Koszalin, but in February Chatkevičius come back to Lithuania, and signed with Neptūnas Klaipėda for the rest of the season.

 International career

-Chatkevičius played in 2013 FIBA Europe Under-20 Championship for Lithuania men's national under-20, averaging 7,9 points, 8,1 rebounds per game.
+Chatkevičius played in 2013 FIBA Europe Under-20 Championship for Lithuania men's national under-20 basketball team, averaging 7,9 points, 8,1 rebounds per game.